 Radioactive seed implants are a form of radiation therapy for prostate cancer.
-Brachytherapy or internal radiation therapy are also terms used to describe this procedure.
-There are two types of prostate brachytherapy: One is referred to as permanent, and the other, newer technique is called temporary brachytherapy.
+Brachytherapy, or internal radiation therapy, are also terms used to describe this procedure.
+There are two types of prostate brachytherapy: permanent and temporary.

 Permanent (Low Dose Rate) Brachytherapy: LDR

 A doctor or clinician implants radioactive (iodine-125 or palladium-103) seeds into the prostate gland using an ultrasound for guidance.
 The number of seeds and where they are placed is determined by a computer-generated treatment plan tailored for each patient.
 Anywhere from 40 to 100 seeds are commonly implanted.

 The implants remain in place permanently, and become biologically inert (no longer useful) after a period of months.
 This technique allows a high dose of radiation to be delivered to the prostate with limited damage to surrounding tissues.

 Temporary (High Dose Rate) Brachytherapy: HDR